 It benefits our state when all students learn and progress each year to become knowledgeable thinkers, good citizens, and valuable members of our community.
 Academic standards are an important part of that mission.
-Standards are the grade- or course-level expectations for what students show know and be able to do.
+Standards are the grade- or course-level expectations for what students should know and be able to do.

 The State Board of Education is charged under Tennessee statute with setting and approving academic standards.
-State Board policy 3.209 requires that the Board review all sets of academic standards at a minimum of every six years.
+State Board Policy 3.209 requires that the Board review all sets of academic standards at a minimum of every six years.
 The table below indicates recent and upcoming standards review cycles.

 |Standards||Final Reading at State Board||New Standards Implemented in Schools|